Orckestra/orc-shared/README.md

 Adds support for a `onClickOutside` prop to the component.
 This prop should be a function, and is used as an event handler for clicks outside the elements rendered by the component.
 Useful for e.g. closing dropdowns, intercepting clicks outside a modal dialog, etc. Clicks outside are handled during the capture phase, on `window.document`.
 This permits stopping event propagation at this point, before any DOM elements are allowed to respond to it.

+### `withId(name)(Component)`

+If no `id` prop is passed to the resulting component, this HOC will generate a pseudo-unique id for the wrapped component to use.
+Generated ids will be of the shape `"<name><count>"` where `name` is the passed name parameter, and `count` is a counter for that name.
+Counters are memoized, so subsequent calls to `withId` using the same name will access the same counter.

 ### `withLocaleSwitch(Component)`

 Provides a click event handler to the component, which will attempt to change the locale to the one given in its `locale` prop.